Avvco/Tiramisu_Environment/README.md

 git config --global user.email "YOUR_EMAIL"
 ```

-## How to Connect Visual Studio Code into Vagrant via SSH
+## How to Connect Visual Studio Code to Vagrant via SSH

 Inside your VSCode, press `F1` then enter `Remote-SSH: Open SSH Configuration File...`, choose the file ending with `\.ssh\config`.